 2) if a SIP BYE request was received, shall send a SIP 200 (OK) response to the SIP BYE request; and

-3) if keeping the prearranged group call active is according to the release policy in subclause 6.3.8.1and if at least one of the remaining MCPTT clients has subscribed to the conference package, shall send a NOTIFY request to all participants with a subscription to the conference event package as specified in subclause 10.1.3.5.2.
+3) if keeping the prearranged group call active is according to the release policy in subclause 106.3.8.1and if the IWF performing the non-controlling role has at least one remaining MCPTT client that has subscribed to the conference package, shall send a NOTIFY request to all MCPTT participants with a subscription to the conference event package as specified in 3GPP TS 24.379 subclause 10.1.3.5.2.

 NOTE 2: The SIP NOTIFY request will indicate that all participants, with the exception of the MCPTT users belonging to the constituent MCPTT group hosted by the non-controlling MCPTT function, have left the group session.